Assessing the Effect of Cross-Domain Mapping on Creativity in Humans and Large Language Models: Discussion

-There was a strong negative relationship between originality and feasibility, and almost no relationship between originality and usefulness.
+Across ideas, originality showed a strong negative relationship with feasibility and a weaker but still negative relationship with utility, especially among human-generated ideas.
 At face value, this might suggest that pushing ideas toward high originality necessarily produces impractical ideas with unclear utility.
+Some of the most original human ideas we collected illustrate the concern: a desk that smells of vinegar and oozes juice when squeezed or a TV with a sandwich-shaped frame layered to mimic fillings.
+These ideas are vivid and unexpected, but it is hard to see what problem they solve.

-However, judgments of feasibility and usefulness are necessarily made relative to a currently imaginable problem/solution space \citep{shtulman2023learning}.
+But this does not mean every impractical-looking idea should be dismissed.
+Judgments of feasibility and utility are necessarily made relative to a currently imaginable problem/solution space \citep{shtulman2023learning}.
 Ideas that sit outside that space may look both impossible and pointless, not necessarily because they violate principles of physics or markets, but because the mechanisms by which they could be realized are not yet representable.
 Many historically transformative ideas initially suffered from this problem.
-For example, early skepticism about AI-generated arts often rested on the assumption that a creative machine would entail a human-like robot arms manipulating brushes \parencite{mccorduck1991aaron}, rather than statistical models operating over latent representations—an implementation path that was not merely unlikely, but effectively \textit{unthinkable} at the time.
-Once a workable path appears, judgments of feasibility can shift rapidly; and until adoption, usefulness is necessarily speculative.
+For example, early skepticism about AI-generated arts often rested on the assumption that a creative machine would entail a human-like robot arms manipulating brushes \citep{mccorduck1991aaron}, rather than statistical models operating over latent representations---an implementation path that was not merely unlikely, but effectively \textit{unthinkable} at the time.
+Once a workable path appears, judgments of feasibility can shift rapidly; and until adoption, utility is necessarily speculative.